redis/redis-doc/topics/indexes.md

 to obtain the scores associated with the returned elements.

-The `ZCOUNT` command can be used in order to retrieve the number of elements between a given range without actually fetching the elements which is also useful, especially given the fact the operation has logarithmic time complexity regardless of the size of the range.
+The `ZCOUNT` command can be used in order to retrieve the number of elements within a given range, without actually fetching the elements, which is also useful, especially given the fact the operation is executed in logarithmic time regardless of the size of the range.

 Ranges can be inclusive or exclusive, please refer to the `ZRANGEBYSCORE` command documentation for more information.